Enabling Homomorphically Encrypted Inference for Large DNN Models: Experimental Analysis

 We have used the pre-trained MobileNetV2 models offered by TensorFlow\footnote{\url{https://github.com/tensorflow/models/tree/master/research/slim/nets/mobilenet}}, which vary in the width multiplier (0.35, 0.5, 0.75, 1.0, 1.3, and 1.4) and input resolution (96, 128, 160, 192, and 224).
 For the two largest width multiplier settings only the 224 input resolution is available.

-We performed experiments with all possible configurations to determine the memory consumption and the accuracy (top 1 and top 5) of each network.
+We performed experiments with all possible configurations to determine the memory consumption and the accuracy (top 1 and top 5) of each network when leveraging HE.
 We chose a batch size of 2,048 because it is the maximum possible value for the chosen encryption parameters.
 Figure~\ref{fig:top1}, Figure~\ref{fig:top5}, and Figure~\ref{fig:mem}, show the results of these executions.
 As expected, both the memory footprint and the obtained accuracy increase with larger models.
-The largest model attains a top 1 accuracy of 75.1\% and top 5 accuracy of 91.6\%, requiring 1.2 TB of memory.
+The largest model attains a top 1 accuracy of 75.1\% and top 5 accuracy of 91.6\%, requiring 1.2~TB of memory.
 Large models have not been feasible to be run in discrete systems so far because of these memory requirements.
 Thanks to recently-emerged persistent memory technology, now we have the amount of memory required for this task; however, the feasibility of running inference on top of the added latency this technology poses remained to be seen.

-We have obtained the run times as an average of three repetitions.
-The maximum relative standard deviation is below 3\%.
-Figure~\ref{fig:32time} shows the times with the MM configuration.
+We have obtained the run times as an average of ten repetitions.
+The maximum relative standard deviation is 3.2\%.
+Figure~\ref{fig:32time} shows the times with the MM32 configuration.
 The DO configuration has been used as a baseline, although only the six smallest models fit within 192~GB of RAM, starting at 71~GB.
 Table~\ref{tab:cmp_mm_dram} shows the execution times of these models.
-The DO configuration (using 192 GB DRAM) is merely up to 11\% faster than MM (using 32 GB DRAM as cache and 6 TB Intel Optane PMem as main memory), despite the considerable raw performance difference of the main memory subsystem leveraged by the latter with respect to DRAM.
-The MM configuration populates only 2 of the 6 available DRAM DIMMs, yielding a third of the bandwidth compared to the DO configuration, which is fully populated.
+The DO configuration (using 192 GB DRAM) is merely up to 4\% faster than MM96 (using 96 GB DRAM as cache) and 11\% faster than MM32 (using 32 GB DRAM as cache), despite the considerable raw performance difference of the main memory subsystem leveraged by the latter with respect to DRAM.
+The MM32 configuration populates only 2 of the 6 available DRAM DIMMs, yielding a third of the bandwidth compared to the DO configuration, which is fully populated.
 In a memory--bandwidth--bound application, we would expect the execution times to be further impacted.
-However, the executions with the fully populated system are only about 10\% slower, which indicates that memory bandwidth is not the main bottleneck, being a positive first indicator of the feasibility of leveraging persistent memory technologies as an enabler for large DNN inference with HE.
-The additional latency incurred by the memory controller to manage the cache in Memory Mode is also part of this time difference.
+However, the executions with the fully populated system are only about 10\% faster, which indicates that memory bandwidth is not the main bottleneck, being a positive first indicator of the feasibility of leveraging persistent memory technologies as an enabler for large DNN inference with HE.